Footprins in rock art from Negev Desert Israel

-Footprint – Paradise and underworld Gates in Rock Art
+Footprint symbol in Negev Rock Art

-Fig.1 A footprint in rock art that symbolizes entrance to the underworld, positioned near
+Fig.1 A footprint in rock art that symbolizes entrance to the underworld, positioned near the remains of a fire pit.
+Sweden (photo by Peter Skoglund)

 The Heavenly Gate Astronomical Origins